Willie Nelson debuts new song 'Vote 'Em Out' at concert supporting Beto O'Rourke

 “Here’s a new song we’re going to spring on y’all tonight.
 Take it home with you, spread it around,” said Nelson, before starting the song with lyrics like: “If you don’t like who’s in there, vote ’em out / that’s what Election Day is all about / and the biggest gun we got / is called the ballot box / if you don’t like who’s in there / vote ’em out.”

-Although the rally was in support of Sen. Ted Kruz’s opposition, Beto O’Rourke, the lyrics on their own were more a call to vote in general than an indictment of any one candidate.
+Although the rally was in support of Sen. Ted Cruz’s opposition, Beto O’Rourke, the lyrics on their own were more a call to vote in general than an indictment of any one candidate.

 According to Rolling Stone, O’Rourke appeared at the rally, addressing the crowd by encouraging them to vote for him and even joining Nelson for a rendition of his classic hit, “On the Road Again.”